Hube2/acf-prevent-timeouts/README.md

 This pluign is a means to prevent this situation.
-This plugin does not speed up the process of saving the updates, but it does prevent the timeout error situation by intervening when the save process is taking to long.
+This plugin does not speed up the process of saving the updates, but it does prevent the timeout error situation by intervening when the save process is taking too long.

 When it appears the the update is taking too long and a timeout may be iminent, this plugin sends the user to a temporary page so that the update can continue in the background.
-Once the update is complete then the user is sent on there way to the page that they were supposed to get to after the update.
+Once the update is complete then the user is sent on their way to the page that they were supposed to get to after the update.

 ![screenshot](https://github.com/Hube2/acf-prevent-timeouts/blob/master/screenshot-1.png)